um-grex/grex-docs/content/english/updates/_index.md

 ## CCEnv
 ---

 This environment corresponds to the software stack from the Alliance which is the same used on national systems, like cedar, graham, beluga and narval.
-It can be used on yak and all partitions, except for the __compute__ partition that has an old architecture.
+It can be used on yak and all partitions.

-To use it on Grex, you should first load the following modules on this odrer:
+To use it on Grex, you should first load the following modules on this order:

 {{< highlight bash >}}
 module load CCEnv